mridul037/mridul037/README.md

 **Quote of the hour:**

-I invented the term 'Object-Oriented', and I can tell you I did not have C++ in mind.
+With testing, I know straight away when I added a bug.
+That lets me fix the bug immediately, before it can crawl off and hide.

-~ Alan Kay
+~ Martin Fowler
 <pre>

 </pre>